Dratkowski/Transcription_Tool/README.md

 whisper: error: the following arguments are required: audio

 This shows you all of the languages that whisper recognizes and the general terminal script you can run

+If you see in RED:

+    whisper : The term 'whisper' is not recognized as the name of a cmdlet, function, script file, or operable program.
+    Check the spelling of the name, or if a path was included, verify that the path is correct and try again.

+Something went wrong and you may need to start over or do some research on the Whisper Github repo.

 RUNNING WHISPER:
 1)You can run whisper directly from terminal/PowerShell